nanddiniiiii/TrustScore-Insurance/README.md

 4️⃣ Zone Consensus Validation

-Disruptions are validated at a community level:
+Disruptions are validated at a community level

 Multiple workers in same area must show reduced activity